-Gary Nagle, age 47 (CEO)
+Gary Nagle, age 48 (CEO)

 Gary Nagle joined Glencore in 2000 in Switzerland as part of the coal business development team.
 He was heavily involved in seeding a portfolio of assets to Xstrata in 2002, in conjunction with its initial listing on the London Stock Exchange.
-Mr Nagle then worked for five years (2008-2013) in Colombia as CEO of Prodeco, Glencore's Colombian coal operation.
-He then moved to South Africa to take on the role of head of Glencore's alloys assets (2013-2018).
+Mr Nagle then worked for five years (2008-2013) in Colombia as CEO of Prodeco.
+He then moved to South Africa to be Head of Glencore's Ferroalloys assets (2013-2018).
 Following that he was the Head of Glencore's Coal Assets based in Australia.
-He also served on the Board of Lonmin plc from 2013-2015 and has represented Glencore on the Minerals Councils of Australia and Colombia.
+He was a non-executive director of Lonmin plc from 2013-2015 and has represented Glencore on the Minerals Councils of Australia and Colombia.